Leicester host Palace with top-four ambitions soaring - Cyprus Mail

 Leicester have scored more goals than Liverpool and share the best defensive record in the Premier League.

-Jamie Vardy, as he did in 2015-16, is terrorising defences and leads the scoring charts with nine, one more than City’s Sergio Aguero and Chelsea’s Tammy Abraham.
+Jamie Vardy, as he did in 2015-16, is terrorising defences and leads the scoring charts with nine.

 Only three teams have completed more passes than Leicester — Liverpool, City and Chelsea — while Ricardo Pereira and Wilfred Ndidi top the tackling charts.